GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 There is also a suplmentary script checking IIS Site Bindings with soon to expire certificates and calling the main script.
 It works best as a Task Scheduled Job.

+The Script is called without parameters (again to faciliate easier calling from Task Scheduler).
+You have to change two things directly into the script.

+The Path to the Main script, which is called for the bindings which will expire.

+The number of days since the day of running the script in which the certificates will expire.

+Both parameters ar ein the last 5 lines of the script.

 With this you wouldn't have to worry about manually renewing certificates anymore.